 - For hourly benefits-eligible employees, MIT has replaced Extended Sick Leave at 75% pay with Serious Illness Reduced Pay (SIRP) at 80% pay.

 - Salaried benefits-eligible employees alslo have the option to take Serious Illness Reduced Pay (SIRP) at 80% pay.

 - FMLA is now counted forward from the beginning of the leave.

 - New parents may take up to 12 weeks of Bonding Leave under the PFMLA.

 Are all the leaves considered paid leaves?

 PFMLA leaves are paid leaves.
 Many of the leaves will run concurrently with leaves provided by MIT policy.
 While on a PFMLA leave, employees will continue to be paid either through automatic payroll deposit or in the same way they were paid prior to the leave.
-Some PFMLA leaves are paid at the state rate, which is up to but not higher than $850 weekly; use the state's calculator to determine approximate payment.
+Some PFMLA leaves are paid at the state rate (details on the state formula rate); use the state's calculator to determine approximate payment.
 Note that paid leaves, whether paid under MIT policy or under the PFMLA calculation, are subject to taxes and regular payroll deductions.

 Under what circumstances would an employee be paid the state rate and not their regular salary?

 Employees on leaves covered by the PFMLA that are not covered by MIT’s sick or other paid leave policies are eligible for pay at the state rate as outlined by the PFMLA.
 Those leaves generally include Bonding Leave, Leave to Care for an Ill Service Member, and Exigency Leave.
 Employees are also eligible for pay at the state rate to care for an ill family member.
 In rare circumstances, such as when an employee went on a part-time schedule right before a leave, the PFMLA state rate may be more than the MIT policy payment, and in that case, the state rate will be paid.